Why Aberdeen is a great holiday destination for children

 There are plenty of other places to go with children in Aberdeen.
 There are many excellent play parks throughout the city and on rainy days soft play areas with ball pits for younger children and adventure areas with scramble net rope ladders for older children.

-There are Laser Tag and Nerf arenas, motorsport karting circuits, climbing walls, skateparks and many super golf courses around Aberdeen for sporty and adventurous children.
+There are Laser Tag and Nerf arenas, motorsport karting circuits, climbing walls, trampoline parks, skateparks and many super golf courses around Aberdeen for sporty and adventurous children.

 At the Royal Deeside Railway there’s a chance to ride on a steam train over a short line of track.

-If your children love animals, then a trip to Doonies Rare Breeds Farm to see rare and endangered native farm animals is worth a visit.
+If your children love animals, then a trip to Doonies Rare Breeds Farm to see rare and endangered native farm animals is worth doing.
 There’s also Strathorn Farm Stables and Clydesdale Horse Centre which offer Carriage Driving, Clydesdale Horse Dray Rides, and Riding Lessons.

 Slightly further afield (but well worth the trips) are the MacDuff Aquarium, which has an amazing array of sealife to view, and Huntly Falconry Centre (pictured above), where you can hold an owl, falcon and other beautiful birds of prey!